DOTXs/Saturn-startpage/README.md

+##### Development will be slower from now on, due to uni starting soon and other stuff happening irl.
+Take care 🖤
 ![Saturn-startpage](https://i.imgur.com/FDO3ufT.png)

 ## What's Saturn Startpage?
-Saturn Startpage is a fully open source, community build new-tab replacement **build with speed and user experience in mind**.
+Saturn Startpage is a fully open source, community build new-tab replacement. **Build with speed and user experience in mind**.
 Saturn was original build for myself but later on I decided to open source it.

 ## Features: